-For SS16 we have seen a wave of trends which can tailor to any style.
+For SS18, we have seen a wave of trends which can be tailored to any style.
 A big hit for the season and the year is the essential summer shirt, also known as the Cuban-collar shirt.
-One of the staple designs for the highstreet and high-end for summer, this design can be dressed to any of the summer-friendly fabrics and is versatile to the look you want to achieve.
+One of the staple designs for the high street and high-end for summer, this design can be created using any of the summer-friendly fabrics and is versatile to the look you want to achieve.

-Seen on the street and on the catwalk for Topman Design and Louis Vuitton, the Cuban-collar shirt is the go-to staple item popping up everywhere for 2016.
+The Cuban-collar shirt is the go-to staple item popping up everywhere for 2018.
 It’s laid back, cool and collected, providing an effortless look to your wardrobe.
-Additionally loose and classic fitted, the Cuban-neck shirt provides maximum movement from the neck and waist.
-So if you end up going for the adventurous print or solid colour, the Cuban-neck shirt is guaranteed to keep you cool.
+Additionally, coming in a loose and classic fit, the Cuban-neck shirt provides maximum movement from the neck and waist.
+So, if you end up going for the adventurous print or solid colour, the Cuban-neck shirt is guaranteed to keep you cool.

 How to Wear the Cuban Neck Shirt

-One of the easiest shirts you can wear, there is no doubt why the Cuban-neck collared shirts have made a second coming from 1970’s.
-Easy to wear for a festival or even for the all-romantic date night, pair the shirt with a slim or tapered jean, chinos or shorts.
+As one of the easiest shirts you can wear, there is no doubt why the Cuban-neck collared shirts have made a second coming from 1970’s.
+Easy to wear for a festival or even for the all-romantic date night, pair the shirt with a slim or tapered jean, chino or short.
 Available in cotton, the Cuban-Neck Shirt gives you the benefit of the two during the season.

 Best Trousers for Summer

-The wide leg trouser seems to be the staple item being taken through summer to fall, which is easy to dress up and dress down.
+The wide leg trouser seems to be the staple item being taken through from summer to fall.
+It is also easy to dress up and dress down.
 With the most popular opted choice of the wide-leg chino, the boxy shape of wide leg trousers can provide your wardrobe with an elevated contemporary look.
 Easy to pair with your favourite trainers, wide leg trousers are the perfect item to wear for the heat.
-With extra room means that extra bit airway keeping you while on the run throughout the day.
+The extra room means that it has that extra bit of airway keeping you while on the run throughout the day.

 How to Wear Wide Leg & Tapered Trousers

-The wide leg trouser is easier than you think to integrate with your wardrobe.
+The wide leg trouser is easier than you might think to integrate with your wardrobe.
 When going for the wide leg chino, don’t be afraid to mix it up with linen, lightweight wool and silk.
-When dressing for summer, the wide-leg chino is perfect to dress when achieving effortlessly-smart or athleisure vibe.
-If you choose to go for smart-casual look opt for lightweight wool blazer and t-shirt.
-However, if you wanting to dip your foot into the athleisure trends then go for a box work shirt.
+When dressing for summer, the wide-leg chino is perfect to dress when achieving effortlessly-smart vibe.
+If you choose to go for a smart-casual look, opt for lightweight wool blazer and T-shirt.
+However, if you’re wanting to dip your foot into the athleisure trends then go for a box work shirt.
 This creates a consistently comfortable and contemporary look to keep you cool in the heat.